 - 6. As soon as you start earning money do you start paying back your student loan?
-False you must be earning £27,295 (this is always subject to change).
-You then only pay back 9% of everything you earn over that amount. - 7.
+False You only pay back 9% of everything you earn over the threshold.
+The threshold for students starting university in England this year will be £25,000. - 7.
 Do you have to pay back a student loan as long as you are earning money?
-False the debt is wiped after 30 years. - 8.
+False the debt is wiped after 40 years. - 8.
 Do you need to go to a sixth form or college when you are 16 to have best chance of getting into university?
 Yes, this is definitely your best option.